morrislaptop/looped/docs/eloquent-collections.md

 - [Available Methods](#available-methods)
 - [Custom Collections](#custom-collections)

-<a name="introduction"></a>
 ## Introduction

 All multi-result sets returned by Eloquent are instances of the `Illuminate\Database\Eloquent\Collection` object, including results retrieved via the `get` method or accessed via a relationship.
-The Eloquent collection object extends the Laravel [base collection](/docs/{{version}}/collections), so it naturally inherits dozens of methods used to fluently work with the underlying array of Eloquent models.
+The Eloquent collection object extends the Laravel [base collection](/collections), so it naturally inherits dozens of methods used to fluently work with the underlying array of Eloquent models.

 All collections also serve as iterators, allowing you to loop over them as if they were simple PHP arrays: